nguyenmaivy/nguyenmaivy/content/7-Feedback/_index.md

 ---
-title: "Sharing and Feedback"
+title: "Sharing, Contributing Opinions"

 weight: 7
 chapter: false
-pre: " <b> 7. </b> "
+pre: "<b> 7. </b> "
 ---

-{{% notice warning %}}
-⚠️ **Note:** The information below is for reference purposes only.
-Please **do not copy verbatim** for your report, including this warning.
-{{% /notice %}}

-> Here, you can freely share your personal opinions about your experience participating in the First Cloud Journey program.
-This will help the FCJ team improve any shortcomings based on the following aspects:

-### Overall Evaluation
+### Overall Assessment

-**1. Working Environment**
-The working environment is very friendly and open.
-FCJ members are always willing to help whenever I encounter difficulties, even outside working hours.
-The workspace is tidy and comfortable, helping me focus better.
-However, I think it would be nice to have more social gatherings or team bonding activities to strengthen relationships.
+**1. Working Environment** Throughout my internship, I clearly felt a friendly, open, and positive working environment.
+The FCJ team members were always ready to support me when I encountered difficulties, even outside of working hours.
+The workspace was neat and comfortable, helping me to focus better each day.
+If there were improvements, I hope the company could organize more team-bonding activities to further strengthen everyone's bonds.

-**2. Support from Mentor / Team Admin**
-The mentor provides very detailed guidance, explains clearly when I don’t understand, and always encourages me to ask questions.
-The admin team supports administrative tasks, provides necessary documents, and creates favorable conditions for me to work effectively.
-I especially appreciate that the mentor allows me to try and solve problems myself instead of just giving the answer.

-**3. Relevance of Work to Academic Major**
-The tasks I was assigned align well with the knowledge I learned at university, while also introducing me to new areas I had never encountered before.
-This allowed me to both strengthen my foundational knowledge and gain practical skills.
+**2. Support from Mentors/Team Admins** Regarding mentors and team admins, I am truly grateful for their dedication and enthusiasm.
+The mentors provided clear guidance, patiently explained things when I was confused, and always encouraged me to proactively ask questions.
+What I appreciate most is that my mentor didn't "do it for me," but instead gave me the opportunity to think for myself and solve problems.
+The admin team also provided excellent support with materials, procedures, and created a favorable environment for me to focus on my studies and work.

+**3. Job and Major Match**
+The assigned work greatly supported my major, helping me reinforce my foundational knowledge from school while also opening up many new areas of knowledge that I hadn't encountered before.
+As a result, I not only improved my theoretical knowledge but also gained a clearer understanding of how that knowledge is applied in practice.

-**4. Learning & Skill Development Opportunities**
-During the internship, I learned many new skills such as using project management tools, teamwork skills, and professional communication in a corporate environment.
-The mentor also shared valuable real-world experiences that helped me better plan my career path.
+**4. Opportunities for Learning & Skill Development** During the internship, I had the opportunity to learn and develop many important skills such as teamwork, using project management tools, and communication in a professional work environment.
+In addition, the practical insights from my mentor gave me a clearer vision of my future career path.

-**5. Company Culture & Team Spirit**
+**5. Culture & Team Spirit**
-The company culture is very positive: everyone respects each other, works seriously but still keeps things enjoyable.
-When there are urgent projects, everyone works together and supports one another regardless of their position.
-This made me feel like a real part of the team, even as an intern.
+The culture and team spirit are a major highlight.
+Everyone respects each other, works seriously but without stress or pressure.
+When there's urgent work, everyone is ready to support each other regardless of position.
+Thanks to this, even as an intern, I always feel like I'm part of a team.

-**6. Internship Policies / Benefits**
+**6. Policies/Benefits for Interns**
-The company provides an internship allowance and offers flexible working hours when needed.
-In addition, having the opportunity to join internal training sessions is a big plus.
+Regarding policies for interns, the company provides allowances and flexible working hours when needed.
+In particular, participating in internal training sessions helped me learn a lot of knowledge and practical experience.

----

-### Additional Questions
+### Other Questions
+- What were you most satisfied with during your internship?

-- What did you find **most satisfying** during your internship?
+- What were you dissatisfied with during your internship?

-- What do you think the company **should improve** for future interns?
+- What do you think the company needs to improve to better support interns?

+- How would you rate the work environment at the company?

+- How did you feel about the support from your mentor throughout your internship?

+- Was the assigned work relevant to your major?

+- What were the most important skills you learned during your internship?

+- Did you encounter any difficulties during your work?
+If so, what were they?

+- How would you rate the workload?

+- Did you feel pressured during your internship?
+Why?

-- If recommending to a friend, would you **suggest they intern here**?
-Why or why not?
+- If you were to recommend this company to friends, would you advise them to intern here?
+Why?

----

-### Suggestions & Expectations
-- Do you have any suggestions to improve the internship experience?
-- Would you like to continue this program in the future?
+- What would make you willing to recommend (or not recommend) the company to others?

-- Any other comments (free sharing):
+### Suggestions & Wishes
+I hope that in the future the company can organize more career experience sharing sessions and development orientations to help interns better understand their future paths.
+If given the opportunity, I would very much like to continue participating in this program in the future, not only as an intern but also in more permanent roles.